No. 1054 Arpeggio

-Commissioned for Creative Folkestone Triennial 2021in partnership with Folkestone and Hythe District Council.
+Commissioned for Creative Folkestone Triennial 2021 in partnership with Folkestone & Hythe District Council

-One of the most astonishing artworks to be included in the Folkestone Triennial will be Rana Begum’s No. 1054 Arpeggio.
-The Council’s decision to refurbish more than 100 beach huts stretched along Folkestone’s sea front at the base of the Leas Cliff presented a challenging and idiosyncratic opportunity for a major artistic statement.
-Rana Begum’s response to the challenge seems like an explosive - but tautly orchestrated - blossoming of her studio practice and its concern with geometry, colour and light.
+Folkestone & Hythe District Council’s decision to refurbish its entire stock of beach huts presented Creative Folkestone Triennial with a challenging and idiosyncratic opportunity to commission an artist to make a major artistic statement.
+Rana Begum’s response to the invitation was both extremely ambitious and also generous, an astonishing blossoming of her studio practice (and its concern with geometry, colour and light) on a vast scale.
 Her superimposed, graduated colour scheme, and the insistent rhythm of her trademark chevron design, have turned a half-mile marching rank of beach huts into notes of colour on a keyboard, certainly one of the largest and most joyful artworks in the country.